 Introduction

 The world’s is in disarray.
-The COVID-19 epidemic, Russia’s invasion of Ukraine, and climate change have all contributed to supply disruptions and price increases.
-In addition, covering the food needs of 9.7 billion people by 2050, while reducing agriculture’s environmental imprint at the same time, will be one of our most difficult long-term challenges.
+The epidemic, Russia’s invasion of Ukraine, and climate change have all contributed to supply disruptions and price increases.
+In addition, covering the needs of 9.7 billion people by 2050, while reducing agriculture’s environmental imprint at the same time, will be one of our most difficult long-term challenges.
 In this scenario, smallholders who are already big food supply chain contributors, are becoming even more essential (Fig.1).

 Despite that, smallholders are facing a lot of old and new difficulties, including limited market access, land insecurity, and climate change.
 However, opportunities to enter supply chains and contribute to food , poverty alleviation, and economic growth are rising for them.
 The following summary based on the handbook “Working with Smallholders” by the IFC explores the challenges that smallholder farmers face, while also addressing the opportunities and giving guidance on steps that should be followed to boost smallholders’ presence in the world’s agriculture scenario.